spring-projects-experimental/spring-boot-thin-launcher/README.md

 prints out (on stdout) a class path in the form that can be used directly in `java -cp`.
-So this is a way to run the app from its main method (which iis slightly faster than using the launcher):
+So this is a way to run the app from its main method (which is faster than using the launcher):

 ```
 $ CLASSPATH=`java -jar myapp.jar --thin.classpath`